learn-co-students/OO-mini-project-yale-web-yss-052719/README.md

 should return all of the recipes this user has cookbook entries for
 - `User#add_cookbook_entry`
 should accept a recipe instance as an argument, and create a new cookbook entry for this user and the given recipe
+- `User#allergens`
+should return all of the things this user is allergic to

 ### `CookbookEntry`